giovian/io/_docs/widgets.md

 ## Version

-The file {% include widgets/github_link.html path='_includes/version.html' %} contains only an hardcoded version string for when the repository is used as `remote_theme`.
+The file {% include widgets/github_link.html path='_includes/version.html' %} contains only an hardcoded version string.
+When the repository is used as `remote_theme` this string can be included.

 ```liquid
 {% raw %}{% include version.html %}{% endraw %}
 ```
+{:.minimal}